 - Lawn Alternatives -- 11:30am - 12:30pm Water use doubles in the summer, often as people try to keep up with thirsty landscaping.
 Discover ways to adopt edible and native plants, beautiful rock gardens, lush groundcovers, and permeable surfaces into your gardening plan.
 Have your yard look vibrant without chemicals or excess water.
 Presented by horticulturalist Amy Robson of Nature’s Choice Design.

 - Millstone River Walk -- 1:30 - 2:30pm Explore the Millstone River as it passes through Bowen Park and learn about local stream habitats and native, edible plants from guides whose expertise will both educate and entertain!

 Other Upcoming Events

-Nanaimo's Drinking Watershed & Water Treatment Plant - Guided Tour
+Nanaimo River Watershed and Water Treatment Plant Guided Tour

 Come see the amazing journey our drinking water takes from the mountains to our homes!
 Enjoy an exclusive guided tour of the upper Nanaimo River Watershed, followed by a tour of Nanaimo’s innovative new Water Treatment Plant.
-Forestry and drinking water industry representatives will be on hand to answer questions.
-Bring a lunch, dress for the weather, and don’t forget your camera!
+Forestry representatives and City water staff will be on hand to discuss forestry, water quality, future plans and answer questions.
+Don't forget your camera!

 - Wed.
 March 22, 2017 10am–4pm $10/person